acend/training-setup/README.md

 ```

 - use your flavor specific repository for the Application definition.
 - if needed, create overlays per cluster to differentiate between clusters.
 You have to maintain those overlays in your repository.
-The overlay shall use the cluster name
+The overlay shall use the cluster name.

 Here's an [example](https://github.com/acend/terraform-k8s-cluster-lab/tree/main/deploy/bootstrap) of the bootstraping app for the `k8s` flavored cluster.